 Tests for spinal cord compression

-You’ll have an MRI scan if your doctors think you might have spinal cord compression.
+You’ll have an urgent MRI scan if your doctors think you might have spinal cord compression.

 You might also have a CT scan.